musebe/musebecodes/packages/personal-blog-lite/content/blog/Nuxt_lazy_loading/index.md

   },
 ```

-Once the background image url is fetched from Cloudinary, we then lazy load it using ` nuxt-lazy-load` package.
+Once the background image url is fetched from Cloudinary, we then lazy load it using the ` nuxt-lazy-load` package.
 We do this by adding a `lazy-background` attribute to the div.

 ```components\Hero.vue
 <div class=".." :lazy-background="backgroundUrl">